ChrisCummins/phd/README.md

 I use [Bazel](https://bazel.build) as my build system of choice, with a preliminary [configure](/configure) script to setup the build.
-I'm gradually working towards a completely hermetic build, but for now there remains a couple of dependencies on the host C++ toolchain, Python runtime, and OpenCL.
+I'm gradually working towards a completely hermetic build, but for now there remains a couple of dependencies on the host C++ toolchain and Python runtime.

 This project can only be built on a modern version of Ubuntu Linux or macOS.
 This is a requirement I inherit from my dependencies, which eschew Windows and